trident-coder-lab/hackathon/README.md

 Technology: Machine learning and predictive analytics can be applied to forecast traffic conditions and suggest route adjustments for both public and private vehicles.
 Impact: This helps alleviate congestion by rerouting traffic away from heavily congested areas, providing dynamic routing solutions based on the latest data.

-3.OpenCV (Open Source Computer Vision Library) is a popular open-source library used for computer vision, machine learning, and image processing.
+3. OpenCV (Open Source Computer Vision Library)
+It is a popular open-source library used for computer vision, machine learning, and image processing.
 It was designed to provide a common infrastructure for computer vision applications and to accelerate the usage of machine perception in commercial products.
 OpenCV is written in C++, with bindings available for Python, Java, and other languages.

 **Our Solution**